A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Implementation

 \subsection{Adaptive ray mesh}

-Unlike the 3D mesh which has a fixed comoving resolution, an angle on the 2D mesh corresponds to a comoving resolution that varies with the redshift.
-For example, at low $z$, $\chi(z)~\restwod \ll \resthreed$.
-As a result, multiple 2D mesh points sample forces from the same 3D mesh cell.
-Maintaining a high resolution 2D mesh at low redshift is both computationally inefficiency and numerically unstable.
+Unlike the 3D mesh which has a fixed comoving resolution, an angle on the 2D mesh corresponds to a comoving length that varies with the redshift.
+For example, at low $z$, $\restwod \chi(z) \ll \resthreed$.
+As a result, a 2D ray mesh samples forces from the 3D particle mesh at a much higher resolution the latter doesn't offer.
+So maintaining a high resolution 2D mesh at low redshift is both computationally inefficiency.
 Therefore, we employ an adaptive ray mesh, where we progressively coarsen $\restwod$ towards low redshifts.
-The choice of $\restwod$ depends on the 3D mesh resolution, pixel size, optimal FFT sizes (including padding) for different GPU platforms.
+The choice of $\restwod$ depends on the 3D mesh resolution, pixel size, and efficient FFT sizes (including padding).
 Further details and convergence tests are discussed in \cref{app:ray_mesh}.